guitargeek/XGBoost-FastForest/README.md

 ### Performance Benchmarks

-So far, FastForest has been bencharked against the inference engine in the xgboost python library (undelying
+So far, FastForest has been benchmarked against the inference engine in the XGBoost python library (underlying
 C) and the [TMVA framework](https://root.cern.ch/tmva).
-For every engine, the same tree ensemble of 1000 trees is used, and inference is done on a **single thread**.
+For every engine, the same tree ensemble of 1000 trees is used, and inference is made on a **single thread**.

 | Engine                                                                                                  | Benchmark time   |
 | :------                                                                                                 | ---------------: |